WICG/fenced-frame/explainer/process_isolation.md

 ## Same site iframes

-Same-origin iframes (on the same page) are able to communicate with the embedding site and thus in the presence of an attack, this could be used as a workaround for the fenced frame to communicate with the embedding site.
+Same-site iframes (on the same page) are able to communicate with the embedding site and thus in the presence of an attack, this could be used as a workaround for the fenced frame to communicate with the embedding site.
 Therefore they should be in distinct processes.

 **Severity:** **high**